 Skills in biodata and genomics are likely to become an increasing bottleneck to the pace and potential development of the industry that technology now permits.

 There are also over 10,000 visits to our Conference Centre each year.
 We are also developing Masters degrees for the NHS in partnership with Cambridge University.
 We also offer a rich variety of continuous learning and sharing of ideas on Campus.
-In 2016 there were over 355 scientific lectures and seminars given by a combination of Campus staff and external academic leaders that were open to all employees on Campus.
+On average, we have over 355 scientific lectures and seminars per year given by a combination of Campus staff and external academic leaders that were open to all employees on Campus.

 As genomes and genomic variation start to have increasing impact on us all, and relevance to our healthcare and treatment, the Wellcome Genome Campus aims to play an important role in enabling the public to understand and engage with their genomes.